LODNight/SnakeAIBlog/README.md

 ---

 ## Overview
-SnakeAIBlog is a full-stack application that harnesses AI to convert YouTube videos into insightful blog articles, focusing on AI and gaming content.
-Built with Python (Django) and VueJS, it offers an interactive platform for content sharing and community engagement.
+SnakeAIBlog is a full-stack application that harnesses AI to convert YouTube videos into insightful blog articles, focusing on AI and infor of snake content.
+Built with Python (Django) and Tailwind, it offers an interactive platform for content sharing and community engagement.

 ### Why SnakeAIBlog?
 This project streamlines the process of content creation by automating blog generation from video sources.